 The country is considerably cheaper and less touristy than its neighbors and has been slowly gaining popularity with tourists from around the globe.
 With a large national park to the north, views of the majestic Alps overhead, over 11,000 karst caves, beautiful coastline, and the friendliest people – it’s impossible not to fall in love with this spectacular country.

-Check out our list of 6 amazing things to do in Slovenia to help you plan your upcoming trip!
+Check out our list of the best places to visit in Slovenia to help you plan your upcoming trip!

 Quick Navigation Links